cr34t1ve/opengraph-reader/README.md

-## Open Graph Scraper with RabbitMQ
+## Open Graph Scraper Worker with RabbitMQ and ExpressJS

 This is a simple example of how to use RabbitMQ to scrape Open Graph data from a URLs.